Mike Winkeljohn

 - Donald Cerrone (formerly)

-On this page (5)
+On this page (7)

 The striking complement

 Mike Winkeljohn is the striking-coaching partner to Greg Jackson at Jackson Wink MMA Academy.
 Where Jackson's specialty is strategic game-plan architecture, Winkeljohn's is technical striking refinement — the specific techniques and timing that execute the strategic vision.
+The two coaches have operated as a unified head-coach pair for over 15 years, with neither claiming primary authority over the program.
+The Jackson–Winkeljohn pairing is the closest thing in modern MMA to a true co-head-coach partnership.

 The athletes

-- Carlos Condit — UFC interim welterweight champion
+- Carlos Condit — UFC interim welterweight champion.

 - Jon Jones's oblique kicks: developed under Winkeljohn as the disruption strike that defined Jones's LHW reign.
+The kick — directed at the opponent's lead-knee joint — became a signature Jones technique and was widely studied (and criticized) across the MMA community.

 - Jon Jones's spinning back elbows: refined as Winkeljohn-system clinch finishers.
+The most-iconic deployment was the UFC 165 spinning elbow that opened Alexander Gustafsson's eyebrow in round 4.

 - Holly Holm's head kick KO of Ronda Rousey (UFC 193): the timing-based counter-striking that exploited Rousey's forward-pressure entry.
+Holm pivoted off the back foot and threw the kick at the exact moment Rousey committed to a right hand.

 The coaching philosophy

-Winkeljohn's coaching emphasizes:
+Winkeljohn's coaching emphasizes four principles:

 The Cerrone departure